 In December of 2007, the Retirement System renewed a five-year non-cancelable operating lease for office space with Metropolis Property Management Group.
 The lease provides the Retirement System with 2,500 feet of office space until the initial term expires on June 30, 2013.
-Under the terms of the lease, the base rent established in 2008 of \$33,927 per year will continue to increase on an annual basis by the lesser of the cumulative increase in the Consumer Price Index for All Urban Consumers as published by the Department of Labor for the Manchester, New Hampshire area or 5%.
-The Retirement System paid \$36,725 and \$35,760 in total rent expense in 2011 and 2010, respectively.
+The Retirement System paid \$37,364 and \$36,725 in total rent expense in 2012 and 2011, respectively.
+Under the terms of the current lease, the Retirement System is obligated to make future minimum lease payments on the office space lease of \$18,608 through June 30, 2013.
+In February 2013, the Retirement System renewed the office space lease through June 30, 2018.
+Under the terms of the renewed lease, rent expense for the initial year ending June 30, 2014 will be no greater than \$39,388 and will increase on an annual basis by the lesser of the of the cumulative increase in the Consumer Price Index for All Urban Consumers as published by the Department of Labor for the Manchester, New Hampshire area or 5%.